artem-korolev/prismajs-mongodb-graphql-aws-lambda-starter-kit/README.md

 ## Deploy to AWS Lambda

 I'm using GitHub Actions as CI/CD tool to deploy using Serverless Framework to AWS Lambda.
-But you can easily adjust it for any other CI/CD tool you prefere.
+But you can easily adjust it for any other CI/CD tool you prefer.
 Checkout **.github/workflows/node.js.yml** for details.

 It requires secrets to be added to project Actions configuration (Repository / Settings / Secrets / Actions):